oolong32/cat_nav/README.md

 * Possibilty to define/change order of category list view
 * Possibilty to define/change order of page list view
 * Possibility to add links to other pages at the end of a page's content
+* Display "page order" field in product admin

 ###To Do

-* Display "page order" field in product admin
+* Change name "cat-nav"
+* Change name of class "product_categories" to "product_category"
+* Change length of char field and text field in class "page_container" _ page_title is too long
+_ page_content is too short
 * Possibilty of choosing "context links" for a given product page[&sup2;](#2)
 * Retrieve Information from Link/URL to write HTML class
 * Markdown editor for page content